 Based on this evaluation, the voice analysis system generates a mini-mental state examination (MMSE) score, which is a commonly used test for screening cognitive function.

-The technology is attuned to detecting telltale signs of cognitive impairment in speech.
+Technology AI voice analysis is attuned to detecting telltale signs of cognitive impairment in speech.

 “People with Alzheimer’s have word finding difficulties which results in longer pauses between words, more hesitation, using more pronouns and fewer nouns (e.g. “her” instead of “Rita”) and using less complex words (e.g. “car” instead of “sedan”),” WinterLight noted.
 “In contrast, a person with Parkinson’s disease or Multiple Sclerosis sounds different but might use the same language as a neurologically healthy senior.”